Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 <div class="citace" markdown="1">
 <b> Lastly, is there anything else I should know before I use it? </b><br><br>

 When you accessed the material originally did it come with any copyright notices; a notice that refers to the disclaimer of warranties; or a notice of previous modifications?
 (That was a mouthful!)
-Because that kind of legal mumbo jumbo is actually pretty important to potential users of the material.
-So best practice is to just retain all of that stuff by copying and pasting such notices into your attribution.
-Don't make it anymore complicated than it is -- just pass on any info you think is important.
+Because that kind of legal mumbo jumbo is actually pretty important to potential users of the material. <span class="highlighted-text-green"> So best practice is to just retain all of that stuff by copying and pasting such notices into your attribution.</span> Don't make it anymore complicated than it is -- just pass on any info you think is important.

 </div>

 The original book is licensed under the CC-Zero license and so the translator does not have to mention the name of the author and the link to the original work.
 But it is a good practice to do it.<br><br>

-That means that the translator´s notice could look like this.
+This could be the translator´s CC notice.

 <div class="citace" markdown="1">
 The title of this book is Buddhův život.
 It is a Czech translation of a book  that was originally written in English.
 The title of the English original is The Life of the Buddha.<br><br>